shizhouxing/Fast-Certified-Robust-Training/README.md

 ## Dependencies

 We use [auto_LiRPA](https://github.com/KaidiXu/auto_LiRPA) as a base framework for robustness verification.
-To install it:
+It can be installed via `pip install auto-LiRPA==0.2` or source code:

 ```bash
 git clone https://github.com/KaidiXu/auto_LiRPA.git